TOP

 Like every living organism (including ourselves!), says La Follette, a vine's primary objective is to be "fruitful and multiply."
 It is how a pruner works with this intrinsic nature that determines the ultimate quality of the resulting fruit...

 Grapevines are, by nature, climbing animals.
-To produce the best wine in a vineyard, though, they need to be given structure and discipline by the hand of the vineyardist to short circuit their tendency to want to take part in vegetative strategy and be given reason to embark on reproductive strategy.
+To produce the best wine in a vineyard, though, they need to be given structure and discipline by the hand of the vineyardist to short-circuit their tendency to want to take part in vegetative strategy and be given a reason to embark on reproductive strategy.

-"Before and after" pruning of own-rooted Zinfandel in ancient vine (planted in 1915) Mokelumne River-Lodi vineyard.
+"Before and after" pruning of own-rooted Zinfandel in the ancient vine (planted in 1915) Mokelumne River-Lodi vineyard.

 The big challenge of pruning older vines, though, is the fact that each individual vine can be a bit of a jigsaw puzzle.
 An experienced pruner is in tune with what each vine wants to do.
 In turn, each vine is in tune with the land it sits on.
 A pruner needs to be able to make the adjustments to each vine, on every site, working hand in hand with each vineyard to achieve the best possible outcome.